 About Our Center

-- The Children’s Epilepsy Center specializes in diagnosis and treatment of children with difficult to control epilepsy (also known as Refractory or Intractable Epilepsy).
+- We specialize in diagnosis and treatment of children with difficult-to-control epilepsy (also known as refractory or intractable epilepsy).

 - We care for approximately 2,500 pediatric epilepsy patients.